Internal Startups: Meaning

 The management and employees of the internal startup may not feel the same sense of ownership and responsibility as in the case of a regular startup.
 This is so because they may feel they are a part of the parent company first.
 They may not pursue and focus on the success of the new idea with the same zeal as in the case of founders of a regular startup.
-This definitely negatively impacts the policies, processes and euphoria on the working and success of the start-up.
+This definitely negatively impacts the policies, processes, and euphoria on the working and success of the start-up.

 Conclusion: Internal Startups

 It is not necessary that all internal startups will be successful 100%.
 They also face failures and closures.
 But as discussed above, their cost of failure is much lesser than that of a regular startup.
 Also, the decision to shelve it in case of unfavorable results is faster and less painful from all angles.
-There are a few things if followed, can work in favor of their success.
+There are a few things, if followed, that can work in favor of their success.
 They should incorporate an operating model that is different from their parent company.
 Also, the model and processes should be in line with the overall corporate strategy and vision.
 The new management should have the skills to operate the unit as a separate small company.
 They should be capable enough to take risks and handle their pressure since any new idea will come with a fair amount of risk.

-This model is very useful for huge multinational corporations as it gives a push to innovation and creativity which is usually restricted or very limited in the usual course of business.
+This corporate restructuring model is very useful for huge multinational corporations as it gives a push to innovation and creativity, which is usually restricted or very limited in the usual course of business.
 Internal startups can be a big blessing for such corporations if they are able to hire the right people with startup mentalities, especially with the availability of ample resources and experience of the parent company.